home-assistant/home-assistant.io/source/_integrations/imap.markdown

 The table below shows what attributes come with `trigger.event.data`.
 The data is a dictionary that has the keys that are shown below.

-The attributes shown in table are also available as variables for the custom event data template.
+The attributes shown in the table are also available as variables for the custom event data template.
 The [example](/integrations/imap/#example---custom-event-data-template) shows how to use this as an event filter.

 <div class='note info'>

 The custom event data template is an advanced feature.
 The option is available only when advanced mode is enabled (see user settings).
-The `text` attribute is not size limited when it is used as variable in the template.
+The `text` attribute is not size limited when used as a variable in the template.

 </div>